 Monday to set up missiles on its border with Syria due to

-growing concern about spillover from a 20-month-old civil war in
+growing concern about spillover from the civil war in its

 The Munich-based Sueddeutsche Zeitung, which did not cite

-its sources, also said that up to 170 German soldiers could be
+its sources, also said that up to 170 German troops could be

 deployed as part of the mission.

 Turkey said on Friday it had intensified talks with NATO

 allies on how to shore up security on its 900-km (560-mile)

 frontier with Syria after mortar rounds fired from Syria landed